katyapaki/todo-app/README.md

 - See the list update instantly
 - Delete any item with its button
 - Persists between refreshes via `localStorage`
+- Filter by All / Active / Completed

 ## Run locally